The Musical Box (song): Composition

 Though credited solely to Banks/Collins/Gabriel/Hackett/Rutherford, "The Musical Box" began as an instrumental piece written by Mike Rutherford and Anthony Phillips called "F#" (later released as "Manipulation" on the Box Set remaster).
 The lyrics are based on a Victorian-style fairy tale written by Gabriel, about two children in a country house.
 The girl, Cynthia, kills the boy, Henry, by cleaving his head off with a croquet mallet.
 She later discovers Henry's musical box.
 When she opens it, "Old King Cole" plays, and Henry returns as a spirit, but starts aging very quickly.
 This causes him to experience a lifetime's sexual desire in a few moments, and he tries to persuade Cynthia to have sexual intercourse with him.
 However, the noise causes his nurse to arrive, and she throws the musical box at him, destroying them both.
 The album cover shows Cynthia holding a croquet mallet, with a few heads lying on the ground.

+In a 2007 interview with Uncut Gabriel commented that the song was intended to demonstrate the band's capabilities at shifting between pastoral and grittier musical passages, saying that "people were always telling us we couldn't move from a folk mood into a rock mood, but that's what we were trying to do on "The Music Box".
+He added that the more rock-oriented sections were inspired by The Who and that he tried to convince Rutherford to play his guitar parts like Pete Townshend.